 I have studied a wide variety of cultural traditions from Native American, Afro-Brazilian, Buddhist, Hindu, Christian, Hebrew, Wiccan, ancient Greek and Roman, Celtic, Japanese, and Chinese which offers me perspective in the beautiful cultural diversity on our planet.
-I am well versed in the warrior arts (specifically Aikido, Bushido, Shaolin Kung Fu, and Capoeira), in philosophy, Jungian psychology, and, of course, mythology.
+I am well versed in the warrior arts: I studied Aikido, Kung Fu, and currently study Capoeira, boxing, and the Filipino martial art Lameco.

 I enjoy research and writing in a way that synthesizes historical knowledge with creativity and storytelling.
 Myths are rich with insight into a culture: the spiritual beliefs, the community, sense of family and relationships, politics, art, music, and imagination.
 To delve into myths provides us opportunity for insight historically as well as for our modern day societies and interactions.

 My spiritual work aims to foster connection with our intuition.
 When we can listen to our intuition we are clear in our life’s calling, we can balance listening and asserting our needs and desires, and can handle daily responsibilities with greater ease and calm.
 We are able to recognize when we are lost and know how to ask for guidance.
 In beginning with ourselves – confronting and embracing our shadow, our sense of security, our ability to receive love and abundance, and to offer compassion – we can transform our relationships, strengthen our inner warrior, and manifest healthy, balanced, happy lives.

 I have taught and performed bellydance since the age of 17.
 I began dancing with a boa constrictor named Jasmine, who unfortunately passed away a few years ago.
-More recently I adopted a new baby boa I named Mystique whom I am confident will grow into a sweet and beautiful dance partner.
+Now part of my family is a boa named Mystique.
 The snake is my totem and you may read more about my perspectives on snakes in selected blog articles.

 I also have a big, loving, classically loyal, and intelligent German Shepherd, Aladdin.